-If you’re wondering how to lower student loan interest rates, there are three primary ways to do so.
+If you’re wondering how to lower student loan interest rates, there are two primary ways to do so.
 Here’s what to know about each.

 1. Refinance student loans at a lower rate

 - Check your current interest rates: Refinancing may not be worth it if you can’t refinance student loans at a lower rate than what you’re already paying.
 Check your online account to see what you’re currently paying, so you know what you need to beat.

 - Consider a cosigner: There is a common drawback of refinancing as a solution to how to lower student loan interest rates is that you must qualify based on your credit and income profiles.
 If you aren’t eligible on your own, however, you may be able to improve your chances with a creditworthy cosigner.
 Some lenders even allow you to request cosigner release after a certain period of time, if you meet certain payment and other eligibility requirements.

 - Submit your application: When you’re just shopping around and comparing rates, you’ll typically get a pre-qualified offer based on a soft credit check.
 Once you submit your application, you’ll get a final offer based on a full credit check and your income information.
 If you qualify to get a lower interest rate on student loans and you accept, the lender will pay off your existing loans and consolidate them into one new one.

 To give you an idea of how to get a lower interest rate on student loans through refinancing, here’s a quick example: